Becoming Beloved Community

 Did you know that, “Across the country, states impose varying felony disenfranchisement policies, preventing an estimated 6.1 million Americans from casting ballots.
 This widespread disenfranchisement disproportionately impacts people of color.
 One in every 13 voting-age African Americans cannot vote, a disenfranchisement rate more than four times greater than that of all other Americans.
 In four states, more than one in five black adults are denied their right to vote.
 Although the data on Latino disenfranchisement is less comprehensive, a 2003 study of ten states ranging in size from California to Nebraska found that nine of those states “disenfranchise the Latino community at rates greater than the general population.’”
 (Racism and Felony Disenfranchisement: An Intertwined History)

 As we seek to repair the breach caused by racism, fellow parishioners have partnered with Reclaim Our Vote, a non-partisan organization whose mission is to empower under-represented voters to fully participate in elections.
 Post-card writing parties will focus on encouraging voters to register.
-Join us for one or all of the dates listed below.
+Stay tuned to our weekly email for dates to participate.